Texas sheriff says his agency lacks manpower to handle both the surge of migrant border crossings and local matters - KESQ

 Federal authorities reported a seven-day average of more than 9,600 migrant encounters along the US southern border in December, a Homeland Security official said last week.
 That number is among the highest amounts ever recorded.
 The seven-day average reported on November 28 was around 6,800 encounters.

+“The only hope of these people is to walk out, draw attention and say we are alive,” one of the organizers, Luis Villagrán, said.
+“The only thing we want is to work.
+The only thing we want are documents to move forward.”

+“We are afraid to speak,” Cuban migrant Benigno Sánchez said.
+“We have economic needs.
+We have a dream, to work honestly.
+What can I tell you?
+Unfortunately, we live in a corrupt government.”

-And as the country struggles to respond to the surge, Schmerber said recent federal measures hit his community’s economy too.
+And as the US struggles to respond to the surge, Schmerber said recent federal measures hit his community’s economy too.

 Federal authorities on Monday temporarily suspended operations at the international railway crossing bridges in Eagle Pass, the county seat of Maverick County, and El Paso, Texas, in order to redirect personnel to process migrants.